bitcoinvsalts/node-binance-trader/README.md

 Feel free to fork and add new pull request to this repo.
 If you have any questions/suggestions, or simply you need some help building your trading bot, or mining historical data or improving your strategies using the latest AI/ML algorithms, please feel free to <a href="mailto:contact@jsapp.me" target="_blank">contact me</a>.

+Special thank you to Jon for his very helpful repo https://github.com/jaggedsoft/node-binance-api

 If this repo helped you in any way, you can always leave me a BNB tip at 0xf0c499c0accddd52d2f96d8afb6778be0659ee0c